-This observation is problematic as members who seek ways to subvert these rules can justify their actions in various ways by “interpreting” it in a manner that achieves compliance to the rule but subverts the intent of the rule.
+This result can be problematic, as members who seek ways to subvert these rules can justify their actions in various ways by “interpreting” them in a manner that achieves compliance to the rule but subverts the intent of the rule.
 Additionally, members who make a mistake or unknowingly violate the rules should not be judged by the full weight of enforcement.

-The TEC will rely upon our Gravity Working Group to provide an arena for conflict resolution.
-If our system of soft-governance is unable to resolve the conflict presented, we also have technical mechanisms that can be utilized in the form of Disputable Voting and Celeste.
+The TEC relies upon our Gravity Working Group to provide an arena for conflict resolution.
+If our system of soft governance is unable to resolve the conflict presented, we also have technical mechanisms that can be utilized in the form of Disputable Voting and Celeste.